-Your scanner's Signal Stalker feature lets you set the scanner so it detects then displays the frequency of a nearby strong radio transmission.
-You can set the scanner so Signal Stalker works "in the background" while you are scanning other frequencies, turn off normal scanning while Signal Stalker is working, or turn off Signal Stalker and use the scanner normally.
+Your scanner's Signal Stalker feature lets you set the scanner to detect and display the frequency of nearby strong radio transmissions.
+Signal Stalker can work "in the background" while you are scanning other frequencies, or you can turn off normal scanning while Signal Stalker is working.
 You can set the scanner so it alerts you when Signal Stalker finds a frequency.
 You can also set the frequency band where you want the scanner to look for transmissions.

-Signal Stalker works well for locating the source of strong local transmissions such as mobile and handheld two-way radios in areas with no other strong transmission sources.
-However, if you are in an area with many transmission sources (such as pager radio transmitters, multiuse radio towers, traffic control devices, etc.),

-Signal Stalker might not find the transmission you are searching for, or it might find a transmission other than the one you are searching for.
+- Signal Stalker works well for locating the source of strong local transmissions such as mobile and handheld two-way radios in areas with no other strong transmission sources.
+However, if you are in an area with many transmission sources (such as pager radio transmitters, multiuse radio towers, traffic control devices, etc.), Signal Stalker might not find the transmission you are searching for, or it might find a transmission other than the one you are searching for.
 You can screen unwanted transmissions by pressing FUNC + L/O to lock them out.
-See "Locking Out Frequencies" on Page 49 for more information.

-- Signal Stalker cannot detect satellite dishes or any transmitter with a frequency above or below the frequency ranges listed under "Setting the Signal Stalker Options" on Page 32. - Signal Stalker works better with some types of transmissions than others.
-It might not correctly display frequency information for transmitters using a highly directive antenna (such as an amateur radio beam antenna), if there are many transmitters operating at the same time in the same area, or if the transmitter is a broadcast television station.
+See "locking out frequencies" on Page 49 for more information. - Signal Stalker cannot detect satellite dishes or any transmitter with a frequency above or below the frequency ranges listed under "setting the signal stalker options" on Page 33. - Signal Stalker works better with some types of transmissions than others.
+It might not correctly display frequency information for transmitters using a highly directive antenna (such as an amateur radio beam antenna), if there are many transmitters operating at the same time in the same area, or if the transmitter is a broadcast television station. - The scanner's pager screening feature lets it ignore common pager frequencies.